Freyr-Wings/pa1-ucsd-cse231-w21/README.md

 # PROJ

-Here is an example of my memory:
+Here is an example of the memory layout:

 ```
 0x00000  0